danielanthonycollins/wales-tartan-centres/README.md

 ### **Lighthouse**

-Lighthouse results for each page on both mobile and desktop view were as follows:
+Lighthouse results for each page on both mobile and desktop view were as follows.
+Where the accessibility score isn't quite as high as it could be, this is due to the aria-description issue raised below in the [bugs](#bugs) section.

 - index.html Desktop view: